 Studio photographers will appreciate that the Panasonic GH4 (unlike the X-M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-M1 and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the GH4 have been discontinued, but can regularly be found used on ebay.
 The GH4 was replaced by the Panasonic GH5, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Panasonic GH4 Manual.
+Further information on the features and operation of the X-M1 and GH4 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Panasonic GH4 Manual.

 So what is the bottom line?
 Is the Fujifilm X-M1 better than the Panasonic GH4 or vice versa?
 The listing below highlights the relative strengths of the two models.